As someone who knows the deep nuances of emailing I get asked a lot about how to create an email group in Outlook.

 - How to Edit a Contact List in Outlook

 Let’s get started!

-How to Create an Email Group in Microsoft Outlook
+How to Create a Group in Outlook

 Let’s take a look at how to set up a distribution group on each platform:

 Here’s how you can easily create a distribution list in Outlook on Windows: